2022 Tutorial on Neoplastic Hematopathology

 The University of Chicago Pritzker School of Medicine designates this live activity for a maximum of 35.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-American Board of Pathology MOC Part II Credit
+American Board of Pathology Lifelong Learning (CME) Credit

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 35.75 MOC points in the American Board of Pathology's (ABPath) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABPath MOC credit.
+This activity has been registered to offer credit in the American Board of Pathology’s Continuing Certification program.
+Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 35.75 CME credits.
+Participants will earn credits equivalent to the amount of AMA PRA Category 1 Credits™ claimed for the activity.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABPath Lifelong Learning (CME) credit.

 Other Health Professional Credit